top of page

 • I do not overfunction for people who undercommunicate

 • This is not a true emergency.
-It's not that serious.
-I'm not saving lives.
+It's not that serious, life or death.

-• I trust my capacity and capability at its highs and lows
+• I trust my capacity and capability at their highs and their lows

 • The most aligned connections will survive anything

-• If there's a systems problem, that's not an invitation to try harder
+• A systems problem is not an invitation to try harder

 • I trust others to stay in their lane and learn on their own journey